sevidmusic/PHPJsonUtilities/README.md

 \Darling\PHPJsonUtilities\classes\encoded\data\Json

 ```
-Which can be used to encode values of various types as valid `JSON`.
+Which is a `\Stringable` type that can be used to encode values of
+various types as valid `JSON`.

 ```
 \Darling\PHPJsonUtilities\classes\decoders\JsonDecoder